Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/docs/research/QA-Bug-Tool.md

 ### Prices:

-ClickUp: this tool is from if one member is using it.
+ClickUp: This tool is from if one member is using it.
 However, it will cost 5$ per member per month in the case that more than one person is using the tool.

-Jira: the features that we are interested in using are always free for up to 10 users.
-There is however a premium membership that costs 14.50$ per user
+Jira: The features that we are interested in using are always free for up to 10 users.
+There is however a premium membership that costs 14.50$ per user.

+Asana: This tool has a free version for up to 15 people.
+Additionally, it also has a premium membership that costs 10.99$ per user per month when billed annually and 13.49$ when billed monthly.

+Trello: This bug tracking tools comes in different plans.
+Free, standard (5$ per user per month) and premium (10$ per user per month).